 Celebration of the Chalk and the Channel

-In celebration of the chalk and the channel, we are working to secure Cross-Channel UNESCO Global Geopark status for the Kent Downs AONB together with our neighbouring protected landscape in France; the Parc Naturel Regional des Caps et Marais d’Opale.
+In celebration of the chalk and the channel, we are working to secure Cross-Channel UNESCO Global Geopark status for the Kent Downs National Landscape together with our neighbouring protected landscape in France; the Parc Naturel Regional des Caps et Marais d’Opale.

-The Geopark will include both the protected landscape and the Channel connecting them, recognising and celebrating the geological connection between us.
+The Geopark will include both the protected landscapes and the Channel connecting them, recognising and celebrating the geological connection between us.

 Your Geopark: A boost for Sustainable Tourism in Kent